 Although cannabis topicals can be very effective in relieving symptoms from various conditions, it’s also important to note that everyone is different in how their body reacts to cannabis.
 A topical that works for you may not work in the same way for your friend.
 Often, this means trying out a variety of cannabis-infused topicals before finding one that works best for you.

-What Role Do THC & CBD Play in Cannabis Topicals?
+What Role Do THC & CBD Play in Marijuana-Infused Topicals?

 Will Cannabis-Infused Topicals Show Up in a Urine Test?